tomplus/kubernetes_asyncio/README.md

 ## OpenAPI generator

 Starting from v9.0.0 [OpenAPI generator](https://github.com/openapitools/openapi-generator) is used to generate code instead of swagger-codegen.
-This change should be invisible from the client point of view.
+This change should be transparent from the client point of view.

 ## Example